Sound Automation of Magic Wands (extended version): A Logical Framework for Packaging Wands

 \subsection{A Sound Package Algorithm}

 We now describe an automatic package algorithm that corresponds to a proof search strategy in our package logic, and which is thus sound.
-To convey the main ideas, consider packaging a wand of the shape $A \wand B_1 * \ldots * B_n$.\footnote{\thibault{In \appref{subsec:automation}, we additionally show how our package algorithm handles implications.}} Our algorithm \as{traverses}\asout{ will traverse} the assertion $B_1 * \ldots * B_n$ from left to right, similarly to the FIA approach; this traversal is justified by repeated applications of the rule \textit{Star}.
+To convey the main ideas, consider packaging a wand of the shape $A \wand B_1 * \ldots * B_n$.\footnote{In \happref{I}, we \gout{additionally}\gaurav{also} show how our package algorithm handles implications.} Our algorithm traverses the assertion $B_1 * \ldots * B_n$ from left to right, similarly to the FIA approach; this traversal is justified by repeated applications of the rule \textit{Star}.
 Assume at some point during this traversal that the current context is $(\sigma_0, S)$.
-When we encounter the assertion $B_i$, we have two possible cases: \begin{enumerate} \item All states $\sigma_A \in S^1$ satisfy $B_i$, \thibault{which means that the permissions (or values) required by $B_i$ are provided by the left-hand side of the wand}.
-In this case, for each pair $(\sigma_A, \sigma_B) \in S$, we transfer permissions \thibault{(and the corresponding values)} to satisfy $B_i$ from $\sigma_A$ to $\sigma_B$, using the rule \textit{Atom}. \thibault{Note that the transferred permissions might be different for each pair $(\sigma_A, \sigma_B)$.} This gives us a new witness set $S'$, while the outer state $\sigma_0$ is left unchanged.
-We must then handle the next assertion $B_{i+1}$ in the context $(\sigma_0, S')$. \item There is at least one pair $(\sigma_A, \sigma_B) \in S$ such that $B_i$ does not hold in $\sigma_A$. \thibault{In this case, the algorithm fails if combining the permissions (and values) contained in the outer state with each $\sigma_A \in S^1$ is not sufficient to satisfy $B_i$.} \thibault{Otherwise,} we apply the rule \textit{Extract} to transfer \tout{some }permissions \tout{(via the rule \textit{Extract}) }from the outer state $\sigma_0$ to each state $\sigma_A$ in $S^1$ such that $B_i$ holds in $\sigma_A$.
+When we encounter the assertion $B_i$, we have two possible cases: \begin{enumerate} \item All states $\sigma_A \in S^1$ satisfy $B_i$, which means that the permissions (or values) required by $B_i$ are provided by the left-hand side of the wand.
+In this case, for each pair $(\sigma_A, \sigma_B) \in S$, we transfer permissions (and the corresponding values) to satisfy $B_i$ from $\sigma_A$ to $\sigma_B$, using the rule \textit{Atom}.
+Note that the transferred permissions might be different for each pair $(\sigma_A, \sigma_B)$.
+This gives us a new witness set $S'$, while the outer state $\sigma_0$ is left unchanged.
+We must then handle the next assertion $B_{i+1}$ in the context $(\sigma_0, S')$. \item There is at least one pair $(\sigma_A, \sigma_B) \in S$ such that $B_i$ does not hold in $\sigma_A$.
+In this case, the algorithm fails if combining the permissions (and values) contained in the outer state with each $\sigma_A \in S^1$ is not sufficient to satisfy $B_i$.
+Otherwise, we apply the rule \textit{Extract} to transfer permissions from the outer state $\sigma_0$ to each state $\sigma_A$ in $S^1$ such that $B_i$ holds in $\sigma_A$.
 This gives us a new context $(\sigma_0', S')$.
-We can now apply the first case with the context $(\sigma_0', S')$. \end{enumerate} We show, as an example, how the above algorithm \as{soundly} packages the wand $\code{acc(x.f)} * (\code{x.f = y} \vee \code{x.f = z}) \wand \code{acc(x.f)} * \code{acc(x.f.g)}$ in \appref{app:example-sound-package}.
+We can now apply the first case with the context $(\sigma_0', S')$. \end{enumerate}